Make sure this part fits

 Q:

-What should I do if I can't hear the solenoid plunger when the switch is activated for the 1996 GMC Jimmy?
+What should I do if the starter motor does not turn when I operate the switch for the 1996 GMC Sonoma?
 Posted by Customer

 A: